 If you’re looking for that perfect bottle of vino, you’ve come to the right place!
 As the largest wine producing region in the U.S. east of California, we boast over 130 wineries, plus wine tours, wine festivals and wine bars.
 And you can't forget about our wine trails (five of them, to be exact): Cayuga Lake Wine Trail, Seneca Lake Wine Trail, Keuka Lake Wine Trail, Canandaigua Lake Wine Trail and Lake Ontario Wine Trail – meaning your next glass is just a hop, “sip” and a jump away!

 Our wineries range in personality and style but all are guaranteed to pour a delicious glass of wine and provide a serene view.
-Charming family-run wineries tucked away in green vineyard valleys share personal stories and successes, such as boutique wineries Heart & Hands Wine Company in Cayuga County or JD Wine Cellars in Wayne County who produce small, handcrafted batches with intense focus on high quality.
+Charming family-run wineries tucked away in green vineyard valleys share personal stories and successes, such as boutique wineries Heart and Hands Winery in Cayuga County or JD Wine Cellars in Wayne County who produce small, handcrafted batches with intense focus on high quality.
 Bold, modern buildings and large rustic barns such as Ryan William Vineyard’s Tasting Barn in Schuyler County and Fox Run Vineyards in Yates County overlook picturesque lakes – with wines as memorable as their views.

-There’s always something exciting taking place at our wineries – whether it’s a private tasting or tour, yoga instruction, live music, or special event, like the popular dog festival Woofstock at Americana Vineyards in Seneca County.
+There’s always something exciting taking place at our wineries – whether it’s a private tasting or tour, yoga instruction, live music, or a special event, like the popular dog festival Woofstock at Americana Vineyards in Seneca County.

 Pro Tip: Summer and fall are pretty busy for our wineries.
 For a more relaxed, intimate experience with winery staff, consider a visit during winter and early spring.
+Most wineries are asking for reservations for wine tastings to space out guests.
+We recommend calling a winery before you visit.